Searching the Register

 You can enter the complete postcode of the location of the job for a more accurate distance listing.
+Note that distances are measured to the centre of the relevant postcode area.
 A link to the Royal Mail Postcode Finder facility is provided in case you are unsure of the postcode.

 You can filter the results by security clearance held by the Registrants, by clicking on the drop-down menu and selecting the required clearance, before clicking on 'Search for Interpreter'.
 Most Registrants hold more than one type of security clearance.
 Note that the results produced by selecting Standard Disclosures from the drop-down list will include Registrants who hold Enhanced Disclosures.

 Note that NRPSI registration criteria require the Registrant to hold a valid security clearance.
 Those clearances accepted by NRPSI include Disclosures provided by the various government agencies in the UK.
 It should be understood that the Disclosure is a check carried out on the date of the certificate.
 It is accepted practice in public services to require a recheck after a set period.
 To conform to this, NRPSI's current policy is to require Registrants to provide a new Disclosure after five years, along with an annual statement from the Registrant that they have not been convicted or received a caution since their last renewal.
 Registrants also reconfirm each year that they abide by the NRPSI Code of Conduct, which places a duty on them to report unspent convictions to NRPSI.
 Failure to comply with this provision of the Code of Conduct is a disciplinary matter which would be viewed as a serious transgression.